Sometimes I write a short document or letter in Word which I like to be reviewed by someone else first.

 Is there a quick way to achieve this?

-To be honest; I first thought this option to be gone as well but there is quite a list of commands in Word 2007 (and also in Word 2010, Word 2013 and Word 2017) which are hidden or otherwise not directly available via a button in the Ribbon layout.
+There is quite a list of commands in Word which are hidden or otherwise not directly available via a button in the Ribbon layout.

 Add “Send to Mail Recipient” command to the QAT

-You can still easily use these commands though by adding them to the Quick Access Toolbar (QAT) the following way;
+To use such a hidden command, you can still add it to the Quick Access Toolbar (QAT) the following way;

 - Open Word Options; File-> Options.

 - On the left, select; Quick Access Toolbar.

 - Set the “Choose command from” drop down list to “Commands Not in the Ribbon”.

 - Select “Send to Mail Recipient” and click the button “Add > >”

 - The command will now show up in the Quick Access Toolbar at the top of your Word window.